My Little Pony Season 3 Review - Not The Best Season

-I just feel like in general, there hasn't been much appeal to a Spike episode.
+I just feel like in general, there hasn't been much appeal in Spike episodes.
 He's more or less an accessory that tags along with Twilight, and he's much too incompetent to be independent, and his servility makes him an uninteresting character.
-He's cute, he has his comedic moments, but give him his own episode and yawn.
+He's cute, he has his comedic moments, but give him his own episode and, I yawn.

 Episode 11: Keep Calm and Flutter On

-Celestia gets possibly the most what-the-fuck idea she's had in the series thus far; dumping Discord into the hooves of the mane six in the hope that they can reform him, getting him to use his powers for good.
+Celestia gets possibly the most what-the-f*ck idea she's had in the series thus far; dumping Discord into the hooves of the mane six, in the hope that they can reform him, getting him to use his powers for good.

-They hold onto their Elements of Harmony, and since Celestia had said that she thought Fluttershy would be the key to reforming him, he goes off to stay with her.
-The other five don't trust Discord at all and don't really treat him with much respect, but Fluttershy proves that by treating him with some hospitality, kindness, and giving him some freedom to be himself, she is able to gain his friendship, which does become the key to reforming him.
+They hold onto their Elements of Harmony.
+Since Celestia said that she thought Fluttershy would be the key to reforming him, he stays with her.
+The other five don't trust Discord at all and don't really treat him with much respect.
+But Fluttershy proves that by treating him with some hospitality, kindness, and giving him some freedom to be himself, she is able to gain his friendship.
+And this friendship does help reform Discord.

 Fluttershy really shines in this episode, by showing Twilight and the others that giving Discord the benefit of the doubt and tolerating his strange behavior doesn't make her gullible and weak.
 Indeed, this episode is by far the best in terms of showing Fluttershy's true capabilities.